 The difference between scripted testing and exploratory testing is that while scripted testing relies on test designs and requires little to no thinking process, exploratory testing – hence its name – requires exploring and investigating.

 One major distinction is that this testing is free of automation alternatives, unlike other methods that can substitute human labor with AI-powered systems and tools to implement specific steps that are decided and agreed upon based on design.

 Why is Exploratory Testing Important?

-Commonly used methods rely heavily on a documentation process that help implement a structured manner of testing.
-These documents and specifications may not always be available, and testing experts would have to rely on logic-based investigations to track bugs firsthand through direct usage, therefore relying on exploratory testing approach.
+Commonly used methods rely heavily on a documentation process that helps implement a structured manner of testing.
+These documents and specifications may not always be available, and testing experts would have to rely on logic-based investigations to track bugs firsthand through direct usage, therefore relying on an exploratory testing approach.

 One other factor that makes this testing important is that it naturally detects more bugs because it involves personalized actions that emphasize a better understanding of the system being used.
 This testing approach is set out through a journey of realistic usage as expected by users and encourages intuition.

 Another value to exploratory testing is highlighted by increasing creativity and generating innovative ideas as the work progresses.

 Alongside other tactical methods, exploratory testing can be mixed with the overall testing project to guarantee excellent results, which serve in the end to increase productivity and quality altogether.

 Here is a detailed description of the steps in which exploratory testing can be executed: